wulliy/wasteof2-docs/miscellaneous.md

-Get the username from an user's ID.
+Get the username from a user's ID.

 `GET /username-from-id/60c4976b59c722b5661559c4`